Skip to main content

 What "100% Japanese" Really Means

-Matcha can be processed in Japan but made from leaves grown in China or elsewhere.
-It can then be legally marketed as “Japanese matcha,” even though it is not produced in Japan.
+Matcha may be processed in Japan but made from leaves grown in China or elsewhere.
+It can then be legally marketed as "Japanese matcha," even though it is not produced in Japan.

 Choosing and preparing matcha